-Here, our picks for the best half sheet pans.
+Here, our picks for the best half sheet pans, according to hours of testing.

 Best Overall: Nordic Ware 2-Piece Half Sheet Set